blytkerchan/blytkerchan.github.io/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the unit test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+If running in CI, it will just run the test runner.

 ### `npm run build`